drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 for another).
 Within any given language, the set of  phonemes is widely held to be structured in terms of *phonological distinctive features* (hereafter “phonological features”) — properties common to some subset of the phoneme inventory.
-For example, all phonemes characterized by sounds made with complete occlusion of the oral tract might share the feature “non-continuant.”
+For example, in some phonological feature systems, all phonemes characterized by sounds made with complete occlusion of the oral tract share the feature “non-continuant.”
+There are a number of competing hypotheses regarding the particular details of what the features are, and whether there is a single universal feature system or a separate feature system for each language.

 Phonological features have been called the most important advance of linguistic theory of the 20th century, for their descriptive power in capturing sound patterns, and for their potential to capture the structure of phonological knowledge as represented in the brain [@MielkeHume2006].
-Few linguists would dispute the first of these claims; as every first-year phonology student learns, descriptions of how a phoneme is realized differently word-initially versus word-medially, or in stressed versus unstressed syllables, can be readily generalized to other phonemes undergoing similar pronunciation changes if the change is expressed in terms of features rather than individual sounds.
-To give a common example, English voiceless stops /p t k/ are aspirated in word-initial position or in the onset of a stressed syllable.
+Few linguists would dispute the first of these claims; as every first-year phonology student learns, descriptions of how a phoneme is realized differently in different contexts can be readily generalized to other phonemes undergoing similar pronunciation changes if the change is expressed in terms of features rather than individual sounds.
+To give a common example, English voiceless stops /p t k/ are aspirated in word-initial position or in the onset of a stressed syllable; a change that can be succinctly expressed as [−voiced, −continuant, −delayedRelease] → [+spreadGlottis].
 Phonological features are equally useful for describing sound change over time, such as Grimm’s law describing parallel changes of reconstructed proto-Indo-European stops /bʱ dʱ ɡʱ ɡʷʱ/ into the fricatives /ɸ θ x xʷ/ of proto-Germanic [@BrombergerHalle1989].

 In contrast, the promise of phonological features as a model of speech sound representation or processing in the human brain is far from being conclusively